Nevada residency for nomads: benefits and requirements

 • Nevada voter registration card, documents from Nevada public assistance programs, or military leave and earnings statements indicating Nevada residency.

-• A notarized statements from the owner of a residence confirming your physical residency.
+• A notarized statement from the owner of a residence confirming your physical residency.

 • Insurance documents, medical provider records, tax records (excluding property taxes), and records of paid property taxes or current mortgage documents.